wolfSSL/wolfssl-examples/tls/README.md

 The third block, "Connect to wolfSSL on the server side", is new.
 It is technically optional; If we don't call it, the first time we try to read or write though `ssl` it will be invoked anyway.
-We're going to call it ourself to make things easier when modifying this file to add different features in the future.
+We're going to call it ourselves to make things easier when modifying this file to add different features in the future.

 Before continuing, we should remember to update our "Cleanup and return" block